alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 without any further option.
 You will be prompted in case there is a license to accept.
 In case the license has been accepted already, you'll just see the list of options for the `git` command.

-**If you upgrade your macOS to Mojave** you might encounter a fatal error when running your ROOT task missing standard C++ headers such as
+**If you upgrade your macOS to Mojave,** you might encounter a fatal error when running your ROOT task missing standard C++ headers such as:

 ```
 osx_x86-64/ROOT/v6-10-08-1/etc/cling/lib/clang/3.9.0/include/stdlib.h:8:15: fatal error: 'stdlib.h' file not found